Call4Cloud | MMP-C | Autopilot | Device Preparation

 Please!
 Make sure you assign the Microsoft 365 Apps as required in the Enrollment Status Page configuration.

-Of course, you want the Microsoft 365 Apps deployed to your device before the user logs in but did you ever thought about the Windows 10 (NOT 11!!) start menu layout? (thanx Bruce for bringing it up!)
+Of course, you want the Microsoft 365 Apps deployed to your device before the user logs in, but have you ever considered the Windows 10 (NOT 11!!) start menu layout?
+(Thanks, Bruce, for bringing it up!)

 As shown above, when you are requiring the Microsoft 365 apps to be installed during the ESP, you will end up with a very nice Start Menu layout when using Windows 10!